mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   </details>

 ### Data Types
-* Numpy array are a collection of elements with the same type.
+* Numpy arrays are a collection of elements of the same type.
 * Numpy provides a large set of numeric datatypes that can be used to construct arrays.
 * Numpy tries to guess a datatype when an array is created.
-    - Functions that construct arrays usually include an optional argument to explicitly specify the datatyp
+    - Functions that construct arrays usually include an optional argument to explicitly specify the data type.
   ``` python
   x = np.array([3, 4])                    # numpy choose the datatype
   print(x.dtype)